 Thrift Store Operations

-The Naples Council operates two thrift stores, one in Naples on Davis Blvd. and another on Bonita Beach Road in Bonita Springs.
+The Naples Council operates a thrift store, on Bonita Beach Road in Bonita Springs.
 Hired staff manage the stores at the direction of the council, and Vincentians are needed to sort donated merchandise, clean and repair items for sale, stock the store, cashier, and complete other necessary tasks.

 Currently, our Naples Thrift Store is closed due to damages from Hurricane Irma, but our Bonita Springs Thrift Store is open.